azure-buddy/azure-buddy-online-website/content/blogs/ms-sec-taxii24/index.md

 ## Microsoft Defender for Threat Intelligence (MDTI)

 Microsoft also provides a *Threat Intelligence solution*, which is part of Microsoft's Unified SecOps Platform.
 It's TI capabilities are fully integrated with *Microsoft Sentinel*, *Microsoft Security Copilot* and other *Defender* products like *Defender XDR*.
 It provides unique capabilities such as *Intel profiles* and *Intel projects* to improve the security posture.
-You can easily add new *TI Feeds* based on a *TAXII Feed*.
+You can easily add new *TI Feeds* based on the *TAXII protocol*.

 If you want to use MDTI and have *Microsoft IOC's* included you must have the *Premium* instead of the *Standard* (Free) license.
 Unfortunately MDTI doesn't yet support creating your own *TAXII Server*.

 ## TAXII Servers on the market.

+There are many Opensource initiatives, but keep in mind that it's *stable* and based on the *latest release* (TAXII 2.X).
-Well-known vendors that provide a *Threat Intelligence Platform* (TIP) have a built-in `TAXII Server`.
-Example *TIP* vendors are *Filigran* (better known as OpenCTI), *MISP* and *EclecticIQ*.
+Well-known *Threat Intelligence Platform* (TIP) vendors provide a compatible built-in `TAXII Server`.
+Example supporting platforms are *OpenCTI*, *MISP* or *EclecticIQ*.

 ## Microsoft Security products with TAXII (Client) Support